-The lagoon was operating with a single lagoon cell in service in 2023 as installation of temporary aeration equipment and baffle curtain was installed in cell 2 in preparation of cell 1 maintenance to occur in 2024.
+The lagoon was operating with a single lagoon cell in service for most of 2024 to facilitate cell 1 maintenance activities.
 Additional samples were collected to monitor system performance.

 Spills

 Niagara Region strives to maintain and operate wastewater infrastructure so spills to the environment do not occur.
 However, circumstances may arise and a spill occurs due to equipment malfunction, failure or other reasons.
 Occasionally, a planned spill may required in order to safely complete required maintenance to critical equipment.
 In the event that this is necessary, approval from the MECP is obtained in advance.